-The first four semesters or French may be offered as Iwo modules.
-Part I and Part II, carrying Iwo credits each.
-Part I is a prerequisite for Part II II is expected that students will complete both modules.
-If only Part I is completed, cladivo gredit will be granted.
-The student should consult with the transfer institution regarding the acceptance of single module credit.
+The first four semesters of French may be offered as two modules.
+Part I and Part II, carrying two credits each Part I is a prerequisite for Part II.
+It is expected that students will complete poth modules.
+If only Part I is completed, elective credit will be granted.
+The student should consult with the transfer institution regarding the acceptance of single medule credit.

 FRE 101 First Semester French.
 4 cr.
 For students who have had no previous training in the language.
-Emphasis on reading, writing, listening, and speaking in French.
+Emphasis on reading, writing, listening and speaking in French.
 Classes also may include cultural studies of France and other French-speaking countries.
 Field trip may be required.
-EL
+EL.

-FRE 103 First Semester-Part I, 2 cr.
+FRE 103 First Semester-Part I. 2 cr.
 For students who have had no previous training in the language.
 This course is the first module of a two-part introductory sequence.
-Emphasis on reading, writing, listening, and speaking in French.
-Classes may include outtural studies of France and other French speaking countries.
+Emphasis on reading, writing, listening and speaking in French.
+Classes may include cultural studies of France and other French-speaking countries.
 Field trip may be required.
 No prereq.
 (This course in combination with FRE 104 is equivalent to FRE 101.)
 EL.

 FRE 104 First Semester-Part II.
 2 cr.
 Continuation of FRE 103 and second module of a two-part introductory sequence.
 Field trip may be required.
-Prerog; FRE 103 or cons. inst: (This course in combination with FRE 103 is equivalent to FRE 101.)
+Prereq: FRE 103 or cons. instr.
+(This course in combination with FRE 103 is equivalent to FRE 101.)
 EL.

-FRE 105 Second Semester Prench.
+FRE 105 Second Semester French.
 4 cr.
 Continuation of FRE 101 or FRE 104.
-Field this may be required.
-Prereq.
-FRE 101 or FRE 104 or cops. instr.
+Field trip may be required.
+Prereq: FRE 101 or FRE 104 or cons. instr.
 EL.

-FRE 106 Second Semester-Part I, 2 st, Continuation of FRE 101 or FRE 104.
+FRE 106 Second Semester-Part I. 2 cr.
+Continuation of FRE 101 or FRE 104.
 This is the first module of a two-part second-semester sequence.
 Field trip may be required.
-Prereq: FRE 101 or FRE 104 or cops. hejr.
+Prereq: FRE 101 or FRE 104 or cons. instr.
 (This course in combination with FRE 107 is equivalent to FRE 105.)
 EL.

 FRE 107 Second Semester-Part II.
 2 cr.
-Communiciping of FRE 106 and second module of a two-part second-semester sequence.
+Continuation of FRE 106 and second module of a two-part second-semester sequence.
 Field trip may be required.
-Prereq, FRE 106 or cons. instr.
-(This occurse in combination with FRE 106 is equivalent to FRE 105.)
+Prereq: FRE 106 or cons. instr.
+(This course in combination with FRE 106 is equivalent to FRE 105.)
 EL.

-FRE 116 Practical Spoken French.
-1 2 or.
+FRE 118 Practical Spoken French.
+1-2 cr.
 Emphasis on the spoken language in everyday contexts.
-Not cart of the sequence of required foreign language courses.
-Prereqcome instr.
-FL

-FRE 119 Practical Spoken Franch, 7-2 or Continuation of FRE 118.
 Not part of the sequence of required foreign language courses.
-Prereq: FRE 118 or construct.
+Prereq: cons. instr.
+EL.

+FRE 119 Practical Spoken French.
+1-2 cr.
+Continuation of FRE 118.
+Not part of the sequence of required foreign language courses.
+Prereq: FRE 118 or cons. instr.
+EL.

 FRE 201 Third Semester French.
-4 or.
-Reviews grammar laught during first two semesters white adding new material with some stress on idiomatic usage.
-All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
+4 cr.
+Reviews grammar taught during first two semesters while adding new material with some stress on idiomatic usage.
+All four skills (reading, writing, listening and speaking) are practiced and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
 Prereq: FRE 105 or FRE 107 or cons. instr.
-EL.
+HFA/SQ (205)

-FRE 203 Third Semester-Part I, 2 cr.
-This course is the first module of a two-cart third-semester sequence.
-Reviews grammar taught during the first two (or four) semesters while adding new material with some stress an idlomatic usage.

-All four skills (reading, writing, listening, and speaking) are practiced, and continued emphasis is placed on acquisition of cultural knowledge.
+FRE 203 Third Semester-Part I. 2 cr.
+This course is the first module of a two-part third-semester sequence.
+Reviews grammar taught during the first two (or four) semesters while adding new material with some stress on idiomatic usage.
+All four skills (reading, writing, listening and speaking) are practiced and continued emphasis is placed on acquisition of cultural knowledge.
 Field trip may be required.
 Prereq: FRE 105 or FRE 107 or cons. instr.
 (This course in combination with FRE 204 is equivalent to FRE 201.)
-EL.
+HFA.